PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-08 13:18:58
+Last updated: 2024-04-08 13:19:31
-Random Quote: You ever touch me again, I will burn your eyes out! - Starlight
+Random Quote: When you spend years thinking about something obsessively, that something is your whole world, your perfect world. - Tokyo